Both of my novels have male protagonists who struggle to overcome serious hardships, but they are not my favorite characters.

 After she pulled the other children away, she found Daisy sitting on Fodder’s chest, pounding his face with both fists.
 Tears streaked his cheeks.
 Blood was flowing from his nose.

 Miss Rivers lifted the girl into the air, spun her around and plopped her on the ground.
 Daisy leapt past her and jumped on Fodder again.
 She opened her mouth wide and chomped on his hand.
-He brayed in pain and terror.
+He brayed.
 It took almost a minute to disengage Daisy’s mouth from his arm and another to get her to stop trying to attack him.

 After determining that Freddy wasn’t going to bleed to death, Dorothy got the class settled into the meetinghouse and ordered Freddy and Daisy to sit on opposite sides of the room.